Hjalmar Andersen: Death and funeral

 On 25 March 2013, Andersen suffered a serious fall in his home in Tønsberg, Norway, was rushed to the hospital and never regained consciousness.
 He died two days later on 27 March, two weeks after his 90th birthday.
-His survivors include three children and grandson Fredrik van der Horst, a speedskater who represented Norway at the 2010 Winter Olympics in Vancouver, British Columbia.
+His survivors include three children and grandson Fredrik van der Horst, a speed skater who represented Norway at the 2010 Winter Olympics in Vancouver, British Columbia.

 The Norwegian government decided that Hjalmar Andersen should be honored with a funeral at the state’s expense.
-The third athlete to be given this honor since 1998.
+He was the third athlete to be given this honor since 1998.

 Prime minister Jens Stoltenberg stated that “Hjalmar Andersen became a sport legend at a time when speed skating was part of the Norwegian identity, and got involved in the work for sailors at time when ship transport was interwoven with the nation’s soul.
-In this way, 'Hjallis' contributed to forming post-war Norway in an important way and won a huge place in the hearts of several generations of Norwegians.”
+In this way, "Hjallis contributed to forming post-war Norway in an important way and won a huge place in the hearts of several generations of Norwegians.”

 The funeral ceremony in Tønsberg Cathedral on 4 April 2013 was attended by King Harald V and by Norway's Prime minister Jens Stoltenberg who gave a speech.